 We operate in various jurisdictions and may be subject to the tax regimes and related obligations in the jurisdictions in which we operate or do business.
 Changes in tax laws, bilateral double tax treaties, regulations and interpretations could adversely affect our financial results.
 The tax rules of the various jurisdictions in which we operate or conduct business often are complex, involve bilateral double tax treaties and are subject to varying interpretations.
-Specifically, on December 20, 2022, the OECD published an implementation package for Pillar Two model rules.
-The Pillar Two rules were introduced to ensure that large multinational enterprises (MNEs) pay a minimum level of tax on the income arising in each jurisdiction where they operate.
-While Pillar Two model rules are not intended to be applied to international shipping income, other sources of our income may be affected as a result of Pillar Two entering into effect.
-Pillar Two legislation has been enacted or substantively enacted in certain jurisdictions in which ZIM operates, and the legislation will be effective for ZIM and ZIM's subsidiaries, or the ZIM Group, for the financial year beginning January 1, 2024.
-Following our assessment, the Pillar Two effective tax rates in most of the jurisdictions in which the ZIM Group (or the

-Group) operates are above 15%.
-While we do not expect any potential exposure to Pillar Two taxes, we may be subject to additional and/or higher tax payments as a result of this regulation, whether due to any amendment or due to the absence of applicable safe harbor exemptions to the ZIM Group.
+Specifically, Pillar Two rules, which were introduced in December 2022 by the OECD and are substantially in effect since January 1, 2024 in some of the jurisdictions in which we operate, are intended to ensure that large multinational enterprises (MNEs) pay a minimum level of tax on the income arising in each such jurisdiction.
+While Pillar Two model rules are not intended to be applied to international shipping income, they may apply to other sources of our income.
+While we do not expect any potential exposure to Pillar Two taxes, we may be subject to additional and/or higher tax payments as a result of this regulation, whether due to any amendment or due to the absence of applicable safe harbor exemptions to us and/or our subsidiaries.